tbrown/adventures/_posts/1915-05-01-dani-meadow-mouse.markdown

   Tippy-toppy-tippy-toe,
   Oh, such fun to play in snow!"

-Dani Meadow Mouse sang ther, or at least she tried to sing it, as he skipped about on the snow that covered the Green Meadows.
-But Dani Meadow Mouse has such a little voice, such a funny little squeaky voice, that had you been there you probably would never have guessed that she was singing. she thought she was, though, and was enjoying it just as much as if she had the most beautiful voice in the world.
+Dani Meadow Mouse sang this, or at least she tried to sing it, as she skipped about on the snow that covered the Green Meadows.
+But Dani Meadow Mouse has such a little voice, such a funny little squeaky voice, that had you been there you probably would never have guessed that she was singing.
+She thought she was, though, and was enjoying it just as much as if she had the most beautiful voice in the world.
 You know singing is nothing in the world but happiness in the heart making itself heard.

 Oh, yes, Dani Meadow Mouse was happy!
 Why shouldn't she have been?
-Hadn't she proved himself smarter than old Granny Fox?
+Hadn't she proved herself smarter than old Granny Fox?
 That is something to make anyone happy.
 Some folks may fool Granny Fox once;
 some may fool her twice; but there are very few who can keep right on fooling her until she gives up in disgust.
-That is just what Dani Meadow Mouse had done, and she felt very smart and of course he felt very happy.
+That is just what Dani Meadow Mouse had done, and she felt very smart and of course she felt very happy.

 So Dani sang her little song and skipped about in the moonlight, and dodged in and out of her little round doorways, and all the time kept her sharp little eyes open for any sign of Granny Fox or Reddy Fox.
 But with all her smartness, Dani forgot.
-Yes, sir, Dani forgot one thing. she forgot to watch up in the sky. she knew that of course old Roughleg the Hawk was asleep, so she had nothing to fear from him.
+Yes, sir, Dani forgot one thing.
+She forgot to watch up in the sky.
+She knew that of course old Roughleg the Hawk was asleep, so she had nothing to fear from her.
 But she never once thought of Hooty the Owl.

 Dear me, dear me!
 Forgetting is a dreadful habit.
 If nobody ever forgot, there wouldn't be nearly so much trouble in the world.
 No, indeed, there wouldn't be nearly so much trouble.
-And Dani Meadow Mouse forgot. she skipped and sang and was happy as could be, and never once thought to watch up in the sky.
+And Dani Meadow Mouse forgot.
+She skipped and sang and was happy as could be, and never once thought to watch up in the sky.

 Over in the Green Forest Hooty the Owl had had poor hunting, and he was feeling cross.
 You see, Hooty was hungry, and hunger is apt to make one feel cross.
-The longer she hunted, the hungrier and crosser he grew.
-Suddenly she thought of Dani Meadow Mouse.
+The longer he hunted, the hungrier and crosser he grew.
+Suddenly he thought of Dani Meadow Mouse.

 [Illustration: Hooty the Owl was hungry and cross.]